Are you looking for things to do in Chiapas, Mexico?

 Not to mention there’s the La Pochota tree, which is actually the heart of the entire town.

-In the Spanish way, the town was built around this tree and it still lives in the center of town, along with a beautiful (but more modern) clock tower, from 1950.
+In the Spanish way, the town was built around this tree and it still lives in the center of town, along with a beautiful clock tower, from 1950.

 Add this to your list of things to do in Chiapas!
-Take a look around the area and don’t miss the gothic, renaissance and neoclassical architecture.
+Explore the area and don’t miss the gothic, renaissance, and neoclassical architecture.